Do I 1099 a Foreigner? The 2026 Yes/No Answer With IRS Citations

 Form W-9 is the IRS form a US person gives a payer to certify their taxpayer identification number and avoid 24% backup withholding on reportable payments.

-An ITIN is a nine-digit IRS tax processing number issued to individuals who must file or appear on a US federal tax return but are not eligible for a Social Security Number.
+An ITIN is a nine-digit tax processing number issued by the IRS to individuals who have a US federal tax filing or reporting requirement but are not eligible for a Social Security Number.